30+ Successful PWA Examples for Your Inspiration

 Within two days of the launch, the PWA observed 400 times more installations compared to the mobile site.
 Also, the progressive web app offers better UI and quick navigation.

-Infobae is an Argentina-based news website that was created in 2002.
+Infobae is an Argentina-based news website created in 2002.
 To provide a better experience to users who access their site on mobile, they decided to switch over to PWA in 2017.

 The Infobae progressive web app offers quick loading, better visuals, and quick navigation.